gerardbyrne/katacoda-scenarios/html-css-javascript/step3.md

       <br />
    ```

+3. Preview the code using the HTML Preview command relevant to your computer e.g. command+shift+v.

+4. Return to the HTML code by repeating the HTML Preview command e.g. command+shift+v.

 ## CODE ANALYSIS

 - the **select** element is used to accept user input where the user simply picks (selects) from a list of items that are populated by the developer.